How to bet on College Football Championship Week: Best sportsbook apps, promos

-How to bet on college football: Where to bet, top betting sites, sportsbook promos for 2025 Championship Week
+How and where to bet on college football: Sportsbook promos, betting sites for Conference Championship Games

-Here's how to bet on College Football Championship Week, including Ohio State vs. Indiana, on Saturday, December 6
+Here's how to bet on Alabama vs. Georgia, Indiana vs. Ohio State, BYU vs. Texas Tech

 There are also plenty of other college football betting options on Saturday, with notable Championship Week college football lines including No. 3 Georgia (-2.5, 47.5) vs. No. 9 Alabama in the SEC Championship Game, and No. 4 Texas Tech (-13.5, 50.5) vs. No. 11 BYU in the Big 12 Championship Game.
+In the ACC title game, Virginia is a 3.5-point favorite against the Duke Blue Devils.
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Championship Week in college football, you can read more below, along with picks for some of the biggest games.

 Sportsbook offers